N7Vulgaris/WebutviklingEksamen/README.md

 # The Game Shelf

 ## Description
-This project is my delivery for a Web development exam in Novermber 2022 as a part of my Bachelor's degree.
+A full-stack web application build with React and TypeScript, including a .NET Web API backend.
+Allows the user to view, as wel as mangage video games in a database.

 The goal of the project was threefold:

 -  Developing a Web API with a database.
 The database stores information about videogames and videogame characters.